Denmark gets new government as Greenland crisis persists

 Her Social Democratic Party saw its representation drop from 50 to 38 seats in the 179-seat parliament, marking its lowest finish since 1903.

-However, the sternest challenge for the returning premier will be the tension between Copenhagen and Washington over Greenland, which has spiked following threats by US President Donald Trump to annex the self-governed Danish Arctic territory.
+However, the sternest challenge for the returning premier will be the tension between Copenhagen and Washington over Greenland, which has spiked following threats from US President Donald Trump to annex the self-governed, Danish territory.

 Frederiksen has firmly rejected any suggestion that Denmark will cede sovereignty, stating that a US takeover would “signal the end of NATO”.